 OCR has stated that the HIPAA Privacy Rule was carefully formulated to ensure that in emergency situations, healthcare organizations can safeguard the privacy of patients and still share individually identifiable health information.

-OCR also stated that even in cases of emergency, the HIPAA Security Rule is not on hold and preparation for emergencies is very important.
-HIPAA-covered groups and business associates are required to put in place procedures to ensure ePHI remains secured at all times and the confidentiality, integrity, and availability of ePHI is not put in jeopardy.
-During and after an emergency, ePHI must be accessible, which means covered groups must plan for all possibilities to ensure patient health information can always be accessed.
+OCR also stated that even in cases of emergency, the HIPAA Security Rule is not put on hold and preparation for emergencies is very important.
+HIPAA-covered entities and business associates are required to put in place procedures to ensure ePHI remains secured at all times and the confidentiality, integrity, and availability of ePHI is not put in jeopardy.
+During and after an emergency, ePHI must be accessible, which means covered entities must plan for all possibilities to ensure patient health information can always be accessed.

 OCR referred to the the HIPAA Security Rule – § 164.308(a)(7) – which requires contingency plans include a data backup plan, disaster recovery strategy, and emergency mode operation procedure.
 These are all required elements of the HIPAA Security Rule.